 All businesses, at some point or another, begin to plan for growth or, at the very least, acknowledge that growth is something they would like to address in the future.
 Whether it’s huge investments or ones that barely dent the budget, most companies of any size will probably agree that there is often one universal expenditure that is worth investing in; people.
 More specifically, the development and progression of the taskforce.
+Finding time to give your staff dedicated training sessions can be difficult, especially if they work in shift based positions or highly skilled and stressful jobs such as Close Protection London work.
+There are a number of ways that you can help to train staff in these kinds of positions.

 Digital as a training tool